Zumbastico Fantástico

 Zumbastico Fantastico is a Chilean animation series broadcast by TVN and Cartoon Network Latin America.
 A showcase style show (as Cartoon Network's What A Cartoon Show), it contains different original animated shorts in every episode.
-Created and developed by Sólo por las Niñas (now Zumbastico Studios), co-produced with TVN and directed by Alvaro Ceppi.
+Created and developed by Zumbastico Studios, co-produced with TVN and directed by Alvaro Ceppi.
 The series premiered on Cartoon Network Latin America from November 1, 2011.

 5 different shows (with 6 shorts each) were showcase in the series: